 Take advantage of your time in school to have as much creative liberty as you want.
 Always think about how to take your work one step further in originality.
 Nowadays, authenticity is vital when competing with students from all types of schools public and private, and it will be the thing that helps you stand out.
 Don’t try to make a reel that will fit an industry look like a puzzle piece, but make your own unique, personal work.
 The department here is set up the way it is for this reason, with an open classroom setting and loose guidelines in order to encourage Animation students to think like artists.
 I thought my demo reel was insufficient because it lacked any 3D work, but it turns out people look for more than that.

 Unfortunately, creative culture in animation is being stifled by the state of the industry today, but don’t let the pressure to cater to it get to you.
 Companies like Pixar value originality and look for artists with new ideas.

-For short term, I have to make money and begin building a wider portfolio to diversify my skill set.
-One the one hand, I definitely wouldn’t mind working at Pixar.
+In the short term, I have to make money and begin building a wider portfolio to diversify my skill set.
+On the one hand, I definitely wouldn’t mind working at Pixar.
 However, I would also like to experience a smaller studio or be able to create more independent films when I’m more secure in the future.

 Who are your mentors, living or dead?
 Describe how their work in animation influences your creativity.

 First, my uncle Ricky Manginsay, who was a director at The Simpsons while I was growing up.
 Although I wasn’t able to speak much to him before he passed away, it’s because of him that the possibility of becoming an animator was conceivable, and my parents were always supportive of my talent.
 Ricky was always also known to be a kind and compassionate animator and an advocate for Filipinos in the industry.